sandersbrad/Chess/README.md

 # Chess
-Comnand line version of the classic strategy game.
+Command line version of the classic strategy game.
 To play, clone the repository and run 'ruby game.rb'

 ### Human Player